MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

   sr3 --dangerWillRobinson stop

 stops stops all components, including the foreground ones.
 Another example would be the *cleanup* action.
-This option deletes queues and exchanges related to a configuratio, which can be destructive to flows.
+This option deletes queues and exchanges related to a configuration, which can be destructive to flows.
 By default, cleanup only operates on a single configuration at a time.
 One can specify this option to wreak greater havoc.